 The Men's Network: Generations of Men Coming Together

-The history that paved the way for the network goes back to slavery on the Emery plantation.
-Joseph Emery, who owned anywhere from 200-300 slaves, was the older brother of Jefferson Davis—the Confederate President.
-Joseph owned a slave named Benjamin, who ran away and was returned back to the plantation.
-Instead of cutting off a body part which was a common punishment for runaway slaves, Joseph had a conversation with Benjamin.
-The conversation ended with Benjamin becoming the over-seer to the rest of the slaves on the plantation.
-Within time, Benjamin formed a community among the slaves, and that community would be the voice of reason when a slave was to be punished.
-Benjamin accumulated wealth during his time as a slave, and he used the money to pay Joseph so that his wife would not have to do manual labor in the fields.
-He was also about to provide for his son Isaiah.
+We return to Mr. Staples, who recounts his family’s history, highlighting the men in his life.
+His history helps explain the relevance of the Men’s Network to him.
+Staples goes back to the days of slavery on the Emery plantation.
+Joseph Emery, who owned anywhere from two to three hundred slaves, was the older brother of Jefferson Davis—the Confederate President.
+Joseph owned a slave named Benjamin, who ran away but was returned to the plantation.
+Instead of cruel corporeal punishment typically reserved for runaway slaves, Joseph talked to Benjamin.
+The conversation ended with Benjamin becoming the overseer on the plantation.
+Within time, Benjamin formed a community among the slaves working under him.
+That community would be the voice of reason when a slave was to be punished.

 Another member of the Men’s Network who shares similar ideas is James Brown.
-Mr. Brown is someone that I was referred to on several occasions by other men involved with the Men’s network.
-He’s a community activist and feels that he was born to do what he does.
-He chooses to work with the youth and he spoke about people are concerned with young people not wanting to listen.
-He says that they listen…it’s just what they listen to has changed.
-He spoke with the Mayor not long ago and they talked about the youth center that Mr. Brown once had.
-He wants to create another center that would revolve around the term tolerance.
-He says that it’s something you should consider.
-Life is a gift and people (of color) try to forget what we have experienced.
-He says that we must work hard with the young people to let them know their responsibility is to make the world a better place to live.
+Brown a community activist and feels that he was born to do what he does.
+He chooses to work with the youth and he addresses the concern some people have that “young people do not want to listen.”
+He argues that they do listen… “it’s just what they listen to has changed.”
+Mr. Brown wants to create a youth center that would include programs around the concept of tolerance, history, and work, because “life is a gift and people [of color] try to forget what we have experienced in the past.”
+That experience of history is necessary as we work hard with young people to let them know their responsibility to make their world a better place to live in.